 3. Combustion chamber.

 6. Generator.
 Each turbine of the eight engines would be connected to an own, separate generator, which would provide the necessary energy for the electric motors of the compressors.
-Although the eight generators of the engines and the two electric motors of the compressors would be significantly increase the weight of the hoverbike, but thereby the airflow for air supply of the engines can be steady regardless the maneuvering of the hoverbike.
+Although the eight generators of the engines and the two electric motors of the compressors would significantly increase the weight of the hoverbike, thereby the airflow for air supply of the engines can be steady regardless of the maneuvering of the hoverbike.